mikeizbicki/gitlearn/README.md

 # what is gitlearn?

-Gitlearn is an alternative to ilearn for managing grades in a course.
+Gitlearn is an open source [learning management system](http://en.wikipedia.org/wiki/Learning_management_system) (similar to [ilearn/blackboard](http://www.blackboard.com/)).
+The distinguishing feature of gitlearn is that classes and grades are stored in git repositories.

 ## how gitlearn stores grades

-Every class has an associated repo.
+Every class has an associated repository.
 This repo contains all the information about the class.
 Inside this repo is a folder called `assignments`;
 every subfolder of `assignments` corresponds to an assignment in the course.